Lac Île-à-la-Crosse: Description

-Fur trade posts
+Fur trading posts

-Given its strategic location it was a natural stop for early fur trade routes.
+Given its strategic location, it was a natural stop for early canoe trade routes.
 Once trade was developed, pemmican was carried up the Beaver River from the buffalo country on the North Saskatchewan.
 In 1767 Louis Primeau, in the service of the Hudson's Bay Company, was reported on the Beaver River which means he must have passed through the lake.
 In 1776 Primeau, working for Thomas Frobisher of Montreal, built a post on the lake.

 In 1776-77, Peter Pond wintered here as did Thomas Frobisher.
 Around 1786, the Scottish explorer Alexander Mackenzie, working for Gregory & McLeod, competed with Patrick Small of the North West Company (NWC).
 In 1787, William McGillivray was a clerk here.
 In 1782-85, there were three groups of independent traders but, by 1789, they were consolidated into the NWC.
 Around 1790, McGillivray managed the Churchill River Department of the NWC from here.
 Here, in 1799, David Thompson married a thirteen or fourteen-year-old Métis daughter of Patrick Small.
 Unlike most "country marriages" this lasted until his death.

 William Linklater of the HBC built a post in 1799.
 Peter Skene Ogden and Samuel Black of the NWC harassed it.
 In spring 1811, Peter Fidler was forced to abandon it and the Nor'westers burnt it to the ground.
 In 1814, the HBC built a new post at a different location.
 In 1817 or 1818, the NWC built a fence around it.
 The HBC built a third time and called its post Fort Superior.
 The two companies were merged in 1821.
 By around 1980, there was still an HBC warehouse.
 Most of the posts were located near the town of Île-à-la-Crosse, but either the NWC or the XY Company seems to have had a place on the west side of the mouth of the Beaver River.

+Recreation

+Ile a la Crosse War Veterans Park Campground, also known as Lac Île-à-la-Crosse (South Bay) Recreation Site (55.3559°N 107.8676°W), is a provincial recreation site situated on the western shore of Lac Île-à-la-Crosse's South Bay.
+The park has 22 free, un-serviced campsites, two sandy beaches, a floating dock, and a boat launch.
+Access is from Highway 155.

+Farther north along South Bay's western Shore, and also accessed from Highway 155, is Pemmican Lodge.
+It has lake access, three cabins, and a campground.
+Adjacent to the community of Île-à-la-Crosse is Northern Eagle Resort.
+It has a self-contained guest house, camping, and a boat launch.
+On the eastern shore of Lac Île-à-la-Crosse, is Bearadise Bay Wilderness Camp.
+It is an outfitters and a "wilderness adventure camp focusing on bear hunting, fishing and wilderness experience".
+Access is from Highway 918.

+Fish species

+Fish commonly found in Lac Île-à-la-Crosse include burbot, cisco, lake trout, lake whitefish, longnose sucker, northern pike, walleye, white sucker, and yellow perch.